thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 private readonly DaprClient _daprClient;
 ```

-3. Add two contants to hold the names of the pub/sub component and topic you will be publishing the messages to:
+3. Add two constants to hold the names of the pub/sub component and topic you will be publishing the messages to:

 ```csharp
 private const string PUBSUB_NAME = "pizzapubsub";